-Year 9 and 10 students from 51 high schools across Western Sydney and the Central Coast recently presented the solutions of their inquiry-based research projects at the STEM Community Partnerships Program (STEM CPP) end-of-year showcases.
+Year 9 and 10 students from 51 high schools across Western Sydney and the Central Coast presented the solutions of their inquiry-based research projects at the STEM Community Partnerships Program (STEM CPP) end-of-year showcases.

 The events were the first time since 2019 that students, teachers, parents, councils and industry partners could get together face-to-face and celebrate everyone’s hard work.

 For Maria Doan, a Science Teacher from All Saints Catholic College in Liverpool, seeing the student’s engagement and responsiveness to the inquiry projects has been one of the highlights of participating in STEM CPP.